czhangy/DARSPlusPlus/README.md

 #### To Do:

-- [ ] Implement topological sort for recommended courses
 - [ ] Responsiveness changes
-- [ ] Create loading screens for better UX
+- [ ] Improve page redirection for better UX
 - [ ] Fix scroll behavior
 - [ ] Implement a hash code system to allow users to save their progress
 - [ ] Collect further data to enable users to access all HSSEAS majors